 Carbon and Water Footprint (CWF) Initiative

 The European Union recently approved the Corporate Sustainability Due Diligence Directive (CSDDD) and the draft reporting requirements of the Corporate Sustainability Reporting Directive (CSRD).
-These regulations will mandate companies operating in Europe to disclose human rights and environmental aspects of their value chains, including Scope 3 Greenhouse gas emissions while similar regulatory frameworks are being developed in other significant markets, such as the United Kingdom of Great Britain and Northern Ireland and China.
+These regulations will mandate companies operating in Europe to disclose human rights and environmental risks within their value chains, including Scope 3 Greenhouse Gas (GHG) emissions, while similar regulatory frameworks are being developed in other significant markets, such as the United Kingdom of Great Britain and Northern Ireland and China.

-In response to these new regulatory requirements, the World Banana Forum (WBF) launched the Carbon and Water Footprint (CWF) initiative and developed the most comprehensive and validated environmental assessment tool specifically designed for the banana industry.
-Since 2017, the WBF has supported around 400 banana producers (approximately 25,000 ha) in 9 countries in measuring, reporting and reducing their carbon and water footprints.
+In response to these new regulatory requirements, the World Banana Forum (WBF) Secretariat launched the Carbon and Water Footprint (CWF) initiative and developed the most comprehensive and validated environmental assessment tool specifically designed for the banana industry.
+Since 2017, the WBF has supported over 400 banana producers (approximately 25,000 hectares) across 9 countries in measuring, reporting and reducing their carbon and water footprints.

 The WBF’s CWF Tool provides an industry-standard approach to measuring, monitoring, and verifying carbon and water footprints, enabling a high level of precision and comparability across operations.
-It integrates best-in-class methodologies aligned with internationally recognized protocols for environmental accounting, including the GHG Protocol, ISO 14064, and the ISO14046 standards.
-With robust data analytics capabilities and automated reporting functionalities, the tool ensures transparency and consistency in environmental impact reporting, making it the preferred solution for banana producers and exporters.
+It integrates best-in-class methodologies aligned with internationally recognized protocols, including the GHG Protocol, ISO 14064, and the ISO 14046 standards.
+With robust data analytics and automated reporting features, the tool ensures transparency and consistency in environmental impact reporting, making it the preferred solution for banana producers and exporters.

-By establishing a harmonized methodology and a validated tool for the banana industry, the WBF and FAO provide an accessible and continuously updated solution that meets evolving regulatory requirements while driving sustainability and efficiency in global banana supply chains.
+Through a harmonized methodology and a validated, user-friendly tool for the banana industry, the WBF and FAO provide an accessible and continuously updated solution that complies with evolving regulatory requirements while advancing environmental sustainability and resource efficiency across global banana supply chains.

 Panel Discussion on Sustainability in the Global Banana Value Chain at the Fourth Global Conference of the World Banana Forum (March 2024)